schubergphilis/mcvs-golang-action/README.md

 # MCVS-golang-action

-Mission Critical Vulnerability Scanner (MCVS) Golang Action is a custom [GitHub Action](https://github.com/features/actions) that consists of the following steps:
+The Mission Critical Vulnerability Scanner (MCVS) Golang Action repository is a collection of standardized tools to ensure a certain level of quality of a project with Go code.

+## Github Action

+The [GitHub Action](https://github.com/features/actions) in this repository consists of the following steps:

 - Install the Golang version that is defined in the project `go.mod`.
 - Verify to be downloaded Golang modules.